Picky Eating vs. Eating Disorder: How to Tell the Difference (and When to Seek Help)

 1. Comprehensive Assessment

-We evaluate medical, psychological, sensory, and family factors contributing to eating challenges.
+We evaluate medical, psychological, sensory, developmental, nutritional, and family factors contributing to eating challenges.

 3. Exposure-Based Interventions